-4.1 4.2 4.3 4.4 4.5 4.6 Peer reviewed research papers accepted for publication Peer review external articles or supervise theses Publish one volume of Records of the Canterbury Museum Present conference papers Adjunct positions held in research institutions Undertake professional visitor survey research to drive continuous 18 45 1 14 5 4.0 improvement Achieve 5.
-Our people and working environment 5.1 Maintain an up-to-date project plan and project-manage planning for The Museum Project Achieve 5.2 Support the development of the Ravenscar House project Achieve 5.3 Maximise return on investment funds within the Museum's Investment Policy 3.74% 5.4 Achieve audit with only qualification being agreed departure from accounting standards as regards valuation and capitalisation of 0 heritage assets Achieve 5.5 Achieve an end-of-year financial result within budget Achieve 5.6 Achieve learning and development hours 3,400 5.7 Maintain a healthy, safe and secure facility by completing all cyclical maintenance and achieving Building Warrant of Fitness Monthly 5.8 Reduce general waste by recycling at least 90% of recyclable material 90% 5.9 Retain accreditation as an Investor in People - Platinum Achieve
+4.1 4.2 4.3 4.4 Peer reviewed research papers accepted for publication Peer review external articles or supervise theses Publish one volume of Records of the Canterbury Museum Present conference papers 14 35 1 12 4.5 4.6 Adjunct positions held in research institutions Undertake professional visitor survey research to drive continuous improvement 4 Achieve 5.
+Our people and working environment Acineve 5.1 Maintain an up-to-date project plan and project-manage planning for The Museum Project Achieve 5.2 Complete the Ravenscar House development on time and within - 0 budget Achieve 5.3 Maximise return on investment funds within the Museum's Investment Policy 3.42% 5.4 Achieve audit with only qualification being agreed departure from accounting standards as regards valuation and capitalisation of 0.
+1270 heritage assets Achieve 5.5 Achieve an end-of-year financial result within budget Achieve 5.6 5.7 Achieve learning and development hours 3,400 5.7 Maintain a healthy, safe and secure facility by completing all cyclical maintenance and achieving Building Warrant of Fitness Monthly 5.8 5.9 Reduce general waste by recycling at least 90% of recyclable material Implement a new employee engagement scheme and to develop an 90% appropriate employee engagement measure Achieve